Datttta/My_Notes/New words.md

 === New words ===

 1. as to
+2. make pretend
-2. fire up
+3. fire up
-3. agro - verb
+4. agro - verb
-4. alienates
+5. alienates
-5. sheepish
+6. sheepish
-6. putty
+7. putty
-7. conmissaration
+8. conmissaration
-8. keep from
+9. keep from
-9. contaminating
+10. contaminating

 === Nuevas Palabras ===